shalim008/Basic-Data-Stracture/Recursion.md

         }

-### Recursive Procedure and Base Case finding tricks -
+### Debugging: Recursive Procedure and Base Case finding tricks -

 Factorial 1 = 1                                 // If there no recursive calling found, you can consdier that as a Base Case.

 Factorial 2 = 2 * Factorial(1) = 2